loybung/provider-loader/README.md

 # Nest Provider Loader

-A utility to dynamically load NestJS providers and i18n data from files, compatible with `@UseInterceptors` and frameworks like `necord`.
+A utility to dynamically load NestJS providers and i18n data from files, compatible frameworks like `necord`.

 ## Installation